Strategies for Helping Channel Partners Increase Sales.

 - Do you mind following us on LinkedIn?
 I think you’ll find the content we post valuable.

-Once you establish a non-sales connection with a lead or opportunity, they will be more receptive towards your pitch in the future.
+Once you establish a non-sales connection with a lead or opportunity, they will be more receptive to your pitch in the future.

 Get them to Say Yes